Topics Held the "FY2020 Meeting of Compliance Managers and Managers in Charge of Compliance Management

 Opening remarks

-Prior to the meeting, Makoto Hatano, Chairperson of the Pharmaceutical Association of Japan Code Compliance Promotion Committee, stated the basic policy of the Committee for FY2020: "The Code Compliance Promotion Committee is committed to ensuring that member companies comply not only with relevant laws and regulations but also with voluntary codes, including the Pharmaceutical Association of Japan Code of Practice, and that they fulfill their social responsibilities as members of the life-related industry with high ethical standards.
-The Committee's basic policy is to "support member companies in fulfilling their social responsibilities with high ethical standards as members of the life-related industry by complying with relevant laws and regulations as well as the Pharmaceutical Manufacturers Association of Japan (PMAJ) Code of Practice and other voluntary codes," and its priority issues are "support member companies in promoting compliance," "promote appropriate information disclosure based on transparency guidelines," "respond to guidelines regarding sales information provision activities for ethical pharmaceuticals," "support the government and the Federation of Pharmaceutical Manufacturers and Pharmaceutical Associations of Japan (JMPMA)," and "support the medical industry in fulfilling its social responsibility.
-The presentation also outlined the "collaboration, collection, dissemination of information, and feedback with the government and related domestic and international organizations such as the Japan Federation of Pharmaceutical Manufacturers & Associations (JFPMA), the Fair Trade Council of Pharmaceutical Manufacturers & Distributors of Ethical Drugs (JFTC), the International Federation of Pharmaceutical Manufacturers & Associations (IFPMA), and others.
+Prior to the meeting, Makoto Hatano, Chairperson of the JPMA Code Compliance Committee, stated the basic policy of the Committee for FY2020: "The Code Compliance Committee is committed to ensuring that member companies comply not only with relevant laws and regulations but also with the JPMA Code of Practice and other voluntary codes, and that they fulfill their social responsibilities as members of the life-related industry with high ethical standards.
+The Committee's basic policy is to "support member companies in fulfilling their social responsibilities with high ethical standards as members of the life-related industry by complying with relevant laws and regulations as well as the Pharmaceutical Association of Japan Code of Practice and other voluntary codes," and its priority issues are to "support member companies in promoting compliance," "promote appropriate information disclosure based on Transparency Guideline," "respond to guidelines regarding sales information provision activities for ethical pharmaceuticals," and "support the government, Japan Federation of Pharmaceutical Manufacturers' Associations (JFPMA), Japan Pharmaceutical Manufacturers' Association, and Japan Medical Association.
+The presentation also outlined the "collaboration, collection, dissemination of information, and feedback with the government and related domestic and international organizations such as the Japan Pharmaceutical Manufacturers Association (JPMA), the Japan Fair Trade Council for Marketing of Ethical Drugs (JFTC), and the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA).

 He also stated that, with the APEC SMEs Vision 2025 coming into effect in FY2020, the committee will continue to collect and disseminate information on global trends.